Vort3xed/FalconMailV5/README.md

 # Installation and Usage
 ## Required:
 1) Java 15
-2) A registered application with gmail API enabled
+2) A client_secret file (contact me for one or create your own by following installation steps)

 ## Installation Steps:
 1) Install java 15 by going to OpenJDK's website and installing "Java 15 (Azul Zulu)"